FABLE-3DXRD/xrd_simulator/README.md

 Gaussian splatting [Kerbl2023] is a quite trendy set of algorithms for modeling and rendering 3D scenes from a series of images with varying viewpoint.
-Part of the appeal of these new methods is that the reconstructed scenes can be rendered very quickly with a rasterization-approach.
+Part of the appeal of this method is that the reconstructed scenes can be rendered very quickly with a rasterization-approach.

-We can model a polycrystal as a set of Gaussian subgrains, and under a certain set approximations, each such subgrain will cause a 2D-Gaussian gaussian-shaped diffraction peak on the detector.
-Part of the approach has been demonstrated and tested already in a serial-crystallography setting [Brehm2023] which I'm borrowing some ideas from.
+We can model a polycrystal as a set of Gaussian grains/subgrains that have a gaussian density profile in real space and a mosaic spread of lattice orientation also descibed by a gaussian function.
+Under a certain set of approximations, each such subgrain will cause a gaussian shaped diffraction peak on the detector.
+Part of the approach has been demonstrated and tested already in a serial-crystallography setting by [Brehm2023].

-There are a number of peak-broadedning effects that we could consider to include.
+There are a number of peak-broadedning effects that we could choose to include in the model.
 As long as we assume that all of these have a Gaussian profile and are small enough that non-linear terms can be discarded, they will produce a Gaussian spot on the detector.

 * Grain size
 * Detector point-spread